 "Do you even lift, bro?"
 This is the mating call of the BroScientist: the guy at the gym who measures his self-worth by the amount of weight he can lift.

 While there's nothing objectively wrong with gaining validation from physical strength, the dogma of BroScience can be time wasting and destructive.

-Granted, BroScience contains partial truths, but also turd-like nuggets of bullshit.
-So here’s our discovery AI, Felix.exe, to sort the truth from the trash, with the questionable input of seasoned BroScientist, Brogan McThump.
+Granted, BroScience contains partial truths, but also golden nuggets of bull crap.
+So here's our discovery AI, Felix.exe, to sort the truth from the trash, with the questionable input of seasoned BroScientist, Brogan McThump.

 Actually, the most popular reason is underpinned by the fact that there is direct relationship between exercising and feeling good.
 This almost entirely stems from the release of dopamine.

 There are plenty more reasons why people exercise:

 - Better physical health.
 Every organ in your body relies on blood flow, so every time you exercise, it's like giving a parched garden a long drink from the watering can of life.